WebAssembly/component-model/design/mvp/CanonicalABI.md

 in many cases.
 Thus, the value produced by `load_string` isn't simply a Python `str`, but a *tuple* containing a `str`, the original encoding and the number of source code units.

+The `MAX_STRING_BYTE_LENGTH` constant ensures that the high bit of a string's number of code units is never set, keeping it clear for `UTF16_TAG`.

+Since this byte length of a string depends on the encoding, we estimate the worst case length across all encodings when loading the string and trap if the maximum length might be exceeded.
+Generally the worst case length comes from encoding in UTF-16 where byte length could be twice the number of code units.
+But if the original encoding was UTF-16 the byte length may be up to 3 times the number of code units when encoding in UTF-8 if there are code points at 2^7 or higher.
 ```python
 String = tuple[str, str, int]